Logiqx/wsw-results/docs/ukwa/nor-feedback/README.md

 ![img-03](img/img-05.png)

 - "20 divided by 4 = 5" and "20 divided by 2 = 10".
   - These are trivial examples and don't provide any value in isolation.
-  - They are in contradiction with the (incorrect) definition of floor division, described earlier.
+  - They are in contradiction with the (ambiguous) definition of floor division, described earlier.
-  - The original examples included 23 to illustrate the application of floor division.
+  - The original examples included 23 to clearly illustrate the application of floor division.